skeeto/skeeto.github.com/_posts/2015-09-26-Web-Tips-For-Webcomic-Authors.markdown

 This is one of those things that's important anywhere on the web and is often violated by blog articles as well.
 Far too much content is published without a date.
-Dates put your comic in context, especially if it's about something topical, and it helps users navigate your content though time.
+Dates put your comic in context, especially if it's about something topical.
+It also helps users navigate your content though time.

 Putting the date in the URL is sufficient --- even preferred --- if